henningjp/TestRepo/TEST1.md

 <details>
 <summary>Drop-down Options</summary>
-  This is a dropdown with text!
+  This is a dropdown with text!  <br>
      - Let's see what we can put in here?
      - Mixed text and lists?